-These Local Regulations combine the General Section and Section 10 of the FAI Sporting Code with regulations and requirements specific to this championship.
-The FAI Sporting Code shall take precedence over the Local Regulation wording if there is omission or ambiguity.
+These Local Regulation combine the General Section and Section 10 of the FAI Sporting Code 2020 with regulations and requirements specific to this championship, using Annex3 - Model Local Regulations for Champinships of the FAI as base and where applicable.
+The FAI Sporting Code 2020 shall take precedence over the Local Regulation wording if there is omission or ambiguity.